ironhack-labs/lab-advance-querying-mongo/starter_code/queries.md

 <!-- Your Code Goes Here -->

-### 12. All the companies founded before 2000 that have and acquisition amount of more than 10.000.000
+### 12. All the companies founded before 2000 that have an acquisition amount of more than 10.000.000

 <!-- Your Code Goes Here -->